 Stiles Switch BBQ & Brew, set in the historic art deco 1950s Violet Crown Shopping Center on N. Lamar, is designed to host a nostalgic atmosphere that transcends back to the old Austin neighborhood-style eatery which combines exceptional Texas BBQ, great atmosphere, and cold Texas craft brews!
 Stiles Switch is home to pitmaster Lance Kirkpatrick turns out fantastic, moist brisket, hot sausage, and other tasty BBQ.
 Contrary to trend, they cook and stay open all day, and you don’t have to wait in line for five hours!

-Fifty years ago, after feeding thousands as a staff sergeant during the Korean War, C.B.
+Fifty years ago, after feeding thousands as a mess sergeant during the Korean War, C.B.
 Stubblefield, known as “Stubb,” opened his own bar-b-q joint.
 The ramshackle building soon turned into a hangout for local and touring country and blues legends who would stop by to play for a plate of their favorite bar-b-q.
 When Stubb later moved to Austin, he was urged by friends and patrons to sell his signature sauce.
 Now Stubb’s is an extremely popular spot, serving up bbq (they get their sausages from Smokey Denmark’s) and hosting some of the best live music performances in Austin!

 Born and raised in Lockhart, Terry Black passed down generations of barbecue knowledge learned from his experience in the Lockhart BBQ scene.
 His twin sons Michael and Mark Black bring their very own style of central Texas BBQ from Lockhart to Terry Black’s Barbecue in Austin to you and your family to enjoy!
 The siblings seek a return to old-school styles of pit-smoked meats and scratch-made potato salads.
 Terry Black’s expansive interior offers family-style tables and wooden booths plus a pinch of kitsch including cowboy boots and food murals that’s perfect for bbq cravings!